 I’m not sure that I’ll ever actually do anything with this idea.
 I get a bazillion of these ideas, steadily.

-So, I’m scanning the pages from my idea journal, and putting them into an art zine for two reasons.
-(The zine will be online, by the way.)
+So, I’m scanning the pages from my idea journal, and putting them into my next art zine.
+I’m doing that for two reasons.

 First, it documents that it was my idea.
 It drives me crazy when I decide to run with an idea and it turns out that another artist has been working on a similar concept… and people think that one of us is “copying” the other, when we’re not.

-But, I’m also sharing my art journal pages so that people see what one can look like.
+So, I’m okay with the idea of sharing my art journal pages so that people see what one can look like.

 Why art?
 Really, why would anyone take the time to create art, unless he or she is a full-time artist?